gep13/gep13/input/blog/chocolatey-organisation-on-github.md

 - Chocolatey
 ---

+# I am now member of the Chocolatey GitHub Organisation

 Today was a HUGE day!
 I was formally invited to join the Chocolatey Organisation on GitHub:

 ![Chocolatey Organisation on GitHub](https://gep13wpstorage.blob.core.windows.net/gep13/2015/8/20/chocolatey-organisation.png)